Paink64/HPC-AI-Resources/HPC‐HelloWorld.md

      ```

 2. **Add the Following Content**:
-   - Replace `your_project_id` with the project ID identified earlier:
+   - Replace `your_project_id` with the project ID identified earlier in Step 2:

      ```bash
      #!/bin/bash